alewin/koci-blog/content/posts/2019-12-02-cost-savings-google-maps-services/index.md

 ## 8. Approximate latitude and longitude

-The **latitude** of a point on Earth is the angle between the equatorial plane and the straight line that passes through that point and through the center of the Earth.
+The **latitude** of a point on Earth is the angle between the equatorial plane and the straight line that passes through that point and the center of the Earth.
 The **longitude** of a point on Earth is the angle of a reference meridian to another meridian that passes through that point.

 Since **one degree of latitude** equals approximately **111km** (69 miles), we can get this table: